Stretch Freshman Learning Community

 After successful completion of their first year, students will have met their developmental English requirement and their General Education requirement for Exploratory Writing while earning seven units toward graduation.

-Living Arrangements: As a student in Stretch, you can either live off campus, or choose on-campus housing within any themed community: Adventure, Academic Success, Expressive Arts, Global Engagement, Leadership & Service, or Wellness.), but not in a residential academic community (FIRST-GEN, FYE, ACE) because the Stretch FLC and residential academic community programs have conflicting required coursework.
+Living Arrangements: As a student in Stretch, you can either live off campus, or choose on-campus housing within any themed community (Adventure Living, Academic Achievement, Expressive Arts, Global Engagement, Leadership & Service, or Wellness.), but not in a residential academic community (FIRST-GEN, FYE, ACE) because the Stretch FLC and residential academic community programs have conflicting required coursework.

 How do I know if Stretch is right for me?